 Any material located within the pages of the Archive and Institute Web site may be used for the purpose of private study, scholarship, or research, i.e., “fair use.”
 Researchers must contact the Archive in advance for permission to use materials on the Web site in print publications, broadcast, online presentations, or commercial products.

 To request reproduction services or obtain permission, please consult the Requesting Reproduction and Permission section.

-- Alumni papers: On a case-by-case basis, the Archive will consider the donation of the personal papers of an alumnus or alumna that illustrate significant contributions made to the University, their profession or field of research, or with an affiliated organization, or employing institution.
+3.Alumni papers: On a case-by-case basis, the Archive will consider the donation of the personal papers of an alumnus or alumna that illustrate significant contributions made to their field of research, their profession, or to Suffolk University.

 In general, the Archive cannot accept the following materials:

 Archive staff seek to provide an environment for patrons that is conducive for research while at the same time protects the records for future use.
 Therefore the following guidelines are strictly adhered to:

 The Archive provides patrons with reproductions of materials from its holdings when time permits and if there are no restrictions (content, copyright or condition, etc.) on the materials.
 Reproduction services are restricted to items owned by the Archive, and are subject to review by staff before request is processed.

 All reproductions are intended for personal or scholarly use and patrons are responsible for clearing copyright and obtaining permissions to publish.
 The purchase of a photocopy or digital materials does not constitute a purchase of the material or its contents.